twd38/countries-example/README.md

+# Simple Country List
-# This is a quick example of calling an API and displaying a list of its data using React, React Native, and React Native Web.
+This is a quick example of calling an API and displaying a list of its data using React, React Native, and React Native Web.
 This project uses a simple Express api that can be found [here](https://github.com/twd38/country-service)
 ## Available Scripts